 - Provide services with a tool to assist them to provide high quality services and guidelines for service development, planning and quality assurance

 - Recognise the specific needs of victim-survivors from a diverse range of backgrounds and the importance of flexible service responses that respond to individuals’ specific needs

 While the domestic and family violence service system will inevitably continue to be impacted and shaped by ongoing reform and development, the principles and values in this guide are designed to assist workers to understand the needs of victim-survivors of violence and to embed a gendered analysis of violence and cultural safety throughout their practice.

-You can download the Good Practice Guidelines below.
+You can download or print the Good Practice Guidelines below.

 ONLINE RESOURCE TOOLKIT